alibaba/unified-audio/QuarkAudio-UniSE/README.md

 ## Results

-Samples processed by LLaSE-G1 can be found on our [Demo Page](https://github.com/hyyan2k/UniSE/).
+Samples processed by UniSE can be found on our [Demo Page](https://github.com/hyyan2k/UniSE/).

 ## Model Checkpoints

-Our pretrained model is available on [Hugging Face](https://huggingface.co/spaces/QuarkAudio/).
+Our pretrained model is available on [Hugging Face](https://huggingface.co/QuarkAudio/QuarkAudio-UniSE/).

 ## Hints